08anask/Data-Codes-LSTM-Temperature-Forecast/README.md

-# Data-Codes-LSTM-IMDb
+# Data-Codes-LSTM-ARIMA
-Sentiment Analysis using LSTM to classify movies reviews on IMDb Datasets
+Temperature Prediction using Time Series Forecasting with ARIMA Model